Below are the important dates, links, documents, and resources for the upcoming festival.

 - By writing card information on application including billing address.

-We will not be collecting booth or application fees until May 31st.
-All artists/vendors will be required to pay booth and application fees before or during artist check in.
-Full payment is due before or upon arrival.
+We will not be collecting booth fees until you have been accepted into the show.
+All artists/vendors will be required to pay a $25 application fee.

 Applicants are encouraged to avoid problems by submitting their application before the due date.

 MNA is taking precautions to make this event safe and prevent the spread of Covid-19 in the community.
-This includes monitoring the case levels and waiting until near the event to making a final decision on whether it is safe to proceed.
-We will make a decision on this event by May 31st, 2021.
-In the event of a cancellation your paid booth fees will be fully refunded.
+This includes monitoring the case levels and following local health ordinances.

 To help prevent the spread of Covid-19, we will begin transitioning into using outdoor venues, this includes moving artist booth spaces outside of the exhibit building.
-Artists may need to provide their own canopy / E-Z UP for an outside vendor space, Public Programs staff will email information to artists with an outside booth.
-Please contact Public Program staff if you require special accommodations.
+Artists may need to provide their own canopy / E-Z UP, Public Programs staff will email information to artists with an outside booth.

 Masks are mandatory on MNA campus for all artists, staff, and visitors.